mbrezu/Shovel/ShovelVmSpec.md

  * the VM version (state serialized from a VM version 10 won't run on VMs with versions less than 10),
- * the MD5 hash of the bytecode and
+ * the MD5 hash of the bytecode (the bytecode MD5 from the serialized state must match the bytecode MD5 of the VM) and
- * the MD5 hash of the source from which the bytecode was compiled.
+ * the MD5 hash of the source from which the bytecode was compiled (this is informational, no checks are made).

 This way it is immediately obvious if an attempt is made to restart a VM with the state of another VM.